Antofagasta: Economy

-Recently in 2006, were also installed, the national chain " Mall Plaza" in the coastal area and the "Casino Enjoy Antofagasta" in the south of the city.
+In 2006, the national chain "Mall Plaza" was built in the coastal area and the "Casino Enjoy Antofagasta" was built in the south of the city.

-Business Tourism
+Business tourism

-Because of the important administrative position of Antofagasta in the region, the historical relationship with the mining sector, and the production of the 54% of copper at the national level.
+Because of the important administrative position of Antofagasta in the region, the historical relationship with the mining sector, and the production of the 54% of copper at the national level, business events are held in Antofagasta.

-Events are held annually with the assistance of several mining countries of the world, and one of the most important is "EXPONOR" organized by the "Asociación de Industriales Antofagasta", guild formed by the major copper producers in the region.
+Events are held annually with the assistance of several mining countries of the world, and one of the most important is Exponor organized by the Asociación de Industriales Antofagasta, guild formed by the major copper producers in the region.
 Exponor is a show that promotes the gestation of chains, new business and exchanging knowledge and experiences among entrepreneurs from different countries of the world.
-This important trade fair generated a portfolio of U.S. $41,291 million (63.48% world total), for the period 2007–2015.
+This important trade fair generated a portfolio of US$41,291 million (63.48% world total), for the period 2007–2015.

 Cost of living

-This city is considered the most expensive to live in Chile, next to Santiago and Punta Arenas.
+In 2024, Antofagasta is the fifth most expensive city in Chile as to cost of living.
+Santiago, Punta Arenas, Puerto Varas and San Antonio have a higher cost of living.

+International relations

+The city of Antofagasta is home to a number of international relations institutions, such as the Regional Unit for International Affairs (URAI) of the Regional Government of Antofagasta, responsible for analyzing and managing the region’s bilateral and multilateral relations with Latin America and the rest of the world; the Commission on Sustainability and International Relations of the Regional Council of Antofagasta; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); the Department of Migration and International Police of the Investigations Police of Chile; and the Migrant Office of the Municipality of Antofagasta.

+Internationalization in higher education

+In the field of international relations and higher education, the main actors in Antofagasta are the Directorate of International Relations and Language Center of the University of Antofagasta, and the Directorate of International Relations of the Catholic University of the North.